SharePoint/sp-dev-training-spfx-extensions/Lab.md

 In this exercise you will create a SharePoint Framework (SPFx) command set extension that will display a few buttons in a SharePoint list.

+> NOTE: The instructions below assume you are using v1.9.1 of the SharePoint Framework Yeoman generator.

 1. Open a command prompt and change to the folder where you want to create the project.
 1. Run the SharePoint Yeoman generator by executing the following command: